Dangerous Alcohol and Drugs Interactions

 The effects of drugs and alcohol can vary enormously from person to person depending on the type of drug and the quantity of drink consumed.
 Individual tolerance for booze and other substances can be influenced by lots of different factors including our physical and mental health, tiredness, and any other medication, prescribed or illegal that we may be taking.
 Most people find that when they are feeling tired or suffering from a virus or infection, their liquor tolerance is reduced and this is the same for other psychoactive substances.
 Our current emotional state can also have a serious impact on how we respond to drugs and alcohol.

 Alcohol and Drug Misuse and Domestic Violence

 Alcohol and Cocaine, PCP (Phencyclidine) and Crystal Meth (Methamphetamine) have been linked to violent behavior, and the US Government reports that drinking plays a part in 40% of all violent crimes.
-Drugs and alcohol abuse can have significant and long-lasting effects on whole families.
-The partners of heavy drinkers and drug abusers are far more likely to be victims of domestic abuse and to suffer from depression and other mental health problems.
 A study by the US National Council on Alcoholism and Drug Dependence has shown that the children of substance abusers are three times as likely to be abused and four times as likely to be neglected than children whose parents do not abuse alcohol and drugs.